Technology Trends Powering the Future of Business

 The New Digital Baseline for Global Business

-Artificial Intelligence as a Strategic Co-Pilot
+Artificial Intelligence as a Strategic Co-Pilot in 2026

-Data, Analytics, and the Rise of Real-Time Decision Intelligence
+Data, Analytics, and Real-Time Decision Intelligence

 Cloud, Edge, and the Distributed Infrastructure Era